 - If you’re looking for family-friendly beaches, you’ll want to head to La Jolla Cove, Moonlight State Beach or Silver Strand State Beach.
 Thanks to its gentle waves, La Jolla Cove comes in as the crowd favorite.

-- Not in the mood for tourists?
-Head to Pacific Beach, the beach of locals.
-Tourists and teens congregate at Mission Beach, which frees up Pacific Beach for the city’s longtime residents looking to get away from the crowds.
+- Head to Ocean Beach, the beach of locals and classic Californians.
+Tourists and teens congregate at Mission Beach and Pacific Beach, which frees up Ocean Beach for the city’s longtime residents looking to get away from the crowds.

 If you are really a beach lover and want to take the pleasure of the beaches then why to plan for the vacations, just buy homes in San Diego and grab the pleasure everyday.